AdaCore/gnatstudio/docs/users_guide/main_window.rst

 See :ref:`Scripting_GNAT_Studio` for more information on using scripting languages within GNAT Studio.

-Both consoles provide a history of previously typed commands.
+This console provides a history of previously typed commands.
 Use the :kbd:`up` and :kbd:`down` keys to navigate through the command history.